-Well, there’s no reason you need to pass on those classic sides, because I have recipes for dairy free and vegan side dishes that taste just as good (if not better!) than the originals!
+Well, there’s no reason you need to pass on those classic sides, because I have recipes for gluten-free, dairy-free, and vegan side dishes that taste just as good (if not better!) than the originals!

-And of course, my new favorite vegan casserole recipe…
+And of course, our new favorite vegan recipe, this green bean casserole, too.

 You can make this side dish from start to finish in an oven-safe skillet on the stove top, or transfer everything to a casserole dish and bake it.
 Either works!